google-research/tensorflow-coder/Tutorial.md

     'cols': [1, 2, 3, 4],
 }

-# The single desired output tensor.
+# The corresponding output tensor.
 output = [[11, 12, 13, 14],
           [21, 22, 23, 24],
           [31, 32, 33, 34]]

-# A list of relevant scalar constants (if any).
+# A list of relevant scalar constants, if any.
 constants = []

 # An English description of the tensor manipulation.